jflucier/ILL_pipelines/README.md

 Most default values should be ok in a cluster environment.
 Make sure you specify sample_tsv, ouput path and steps you wich to execute (assembly and/or binning and/or refinement).
 Obviously, before running binning, you must perform assembly step.

+The sample_tsv that can be used was created in the preprocess step (i.e. precocess/preprocessed_reads.sample.tsv).

 Here a re some example commands you can perform for this pipeline:
 ```
+# on ip29, load singularity and bbmap in path
+module load singularity mugqic/BBMap/38.90

 # Run all steps with defualt parameters
 $ bash ${ILL_PIPELINES}/generateslurm_assembly_bin_refinement.metawrap.sh \